Aches and pains of ageing

 See a doctor or musculoskeletal specialist if your pain persists.

-Experiencing some degree of discomfort can be, but doesn’t necessarily have to be, part of the normal ageing process.
+Experiencing some aches and pains can be, but doesn’t necessarily have to be, part of the normal ageing process.
 There is much you can do to prevent and alleviate aches and pains of ageing.
 Remember – taking care of your body now will pay dividends in maintaining your quality of life as you age.

-New Dawn Health specialises in helping women both prevent and ease aches and pains through osteopathic treatment, anti-inflammatory diet recommendations and a functional medicine approach to tackling underlying causes.
+New Dawn Health specialises in helping women both prevent and ease aches and pains of ageing through osteopathic treatment, anti-inflammatory diet recommendations and a functional medicine approach to tackling underlying causes.